yourlocaltechboi/jbguide/README.md

 My touchscreen does NOT work, and/or I cannot open my jailbreak app|You will have to either reset the device via DFU mode in iTunes, or send in the device as-is and risk either a refusal of service or having your device returned wiped and updated to the latest version of iOS (potentially unjailbreakable).

 **_Note to users under warranty: If you send in your device as-is, and Apple or your Repair Specialist discovers that your device is jailbroken, they might repair it, but you might have to pay out-of-warranty fees, as a jailbreak voids your warranty_**

+## Section XI: Conclusion

+If you read all of this, thank you for sticking with me!

+If you are jailbroken and need support for your jailbroken device r/jailbreak on Reddit is a great resource.

+To learn more about using tweaks to customize the look of your device, check out r/iOSThemes on Reddit as well.

+If you found an error in this document, feel free to edit it and send in a PR on GitHub!

+Thanks one again!

+Anden out.